 Organization eligibility requirements

-- Be a nonprofit 501c(3) organization, a unit of state or local government, or a federally recognized tribal community or tribe.
+- Be a nonprofit 501©(3) organization, a unit of state or local government, or a federally recognized tribal community or tribe.

 - Be located in Illinois, Indiana, Iowa, Michigan, Minnesota, North Dakota, Ohio, South Dakota, or Wisconsin.

-- Be a presenting organization that contracts with professional performing artists.
+- Be an organization that contracts with professional performing artist/ensemble.

-- Have and maintain an “active” registration at Sam.gov until the application process is complete, and if granted, throughout the life of the award.
+- Have and maintain an “active” registration in Sam.gov (System for Award Management) until the application process is complete, and if selected, throughout the life of the award.
+This may include renewing your registration annually or more frequently if there are changes in the information.

-- Finalize a new or renew an existing registration at least two weeks before the application deadline.
+- Secure or renew an existing registration at least two weeks before the application deadline.

-- If you have issues completing your registration, please contact Christy Dickinson at 612.238.8019 or email@example.com.
+- If you have issues completing your registration, please contact Christy Dickinson at email@example.com or 612.238.8019.

-- You may need to update your organization’s registration if you completed it for the Arts Midwest Touring Fund application in 2013-2014.
+- You may need to update your organization’s registration if you completed it for the Arts Midwest Touring Fund application in previous years.

-- Have complied fully with past reporting and crediting requirements of any program managed by Arts Midwest (including Arts Midwest Touring Fund, The Big Read, Arts Midwest World Fest, etc.).
+- Have complied fully with past reporting and crediting requirements of any program managed by Arts Midwest (including Arts Midwest Touring Fund, NEA Big Read, Arts Midwest World Fest, etc.).

-Applicants are encouraged to feature one or more Star Project Components.
-If demand in a state is higher than the available funds, support will be determined by the total number of stars for which an application qualifies.
+The Touring Fund supports engagements that occur between July 1, 2017 and June 30, 2018.
+Applicants must meet the following four requirements.
+In addition, applicants are encouraged to feature one or more Star Project Components.
+Application review will be based on artistic excellence and artistic merit.
+If demand in a state is higher than the available funds, support will be prioritized by the total number of stars for which an application qualifies.
 Read more about how to qualify

-- The artist may be from anywhere in the world but must reside outside of the applicant’s state.
+- The artist/ensemble may be from anywhere in the world but must reside outside of the applicant’s state.

-- The primary performer must be the touring artist and not local artists, children, and/or students.
+- The primary performer and focus of the public performance must be the professional, touring artist and not local artists, children, and/or students.

-- The artist must have a minimum contracted fee of $2,500.
+- The artist/ensemble must have a minimum contracted fee of $2,500.

-- Guest artists that are part of the applicant’s own performance, concert, or production do not qualify, such as in the case of orchestras, symphonies, theaters, dance, or opera companies.
-Artists contracted for a stand-alone engagement may qualify.
+- Guest artists/ensembles that are part of the applicant’s own performance, concert, or production do not qualify, such as in the case of guest conductor for an orchestras/symphony; guest choreographer who set a piece with local dancers; or a guest singer appearing with a local opera company, etc.

 2. Program a public performance